Calif. Leads 8 States in Suing to Block Nexstar Merger

 The liberal-leaning Nexstar company would achieve massive media concentration, owning 244 stations across 44 states.
 The new company would own more stations than those owned by ABC, CBS, NBC, and Fox combined.

-Expected approval by the FCC under Chairman Brendan Carr would directly flout Congress and a 2004 statute that set the national TV ownership reach to just 39% of U.S. households — not the 80% Nexstar will reach.
+The expected approval of the deal by the FCC under Chairman Brendan Carr would directly flout Congress and a 2004 statute that set the national TV ownership reach to just 39% of U.S. households — not the 80% Nexstar will reach.

 Conservative opposition to the FCC plan to lift the cap for this deal has included Newsmax, CPAC, the Zionist Organization of America, and the National Religious Broadcasters.

 Nexstar owns the NewsNation cable channel, which features former CNN host Chris Cuomo.
-In the 2024 election, Nexstar employees gave nearly 80% of their presidential political donations to Kamala Harris.
+In the 2024 election, Nexstar employees gave nearly 80% of their presidential political donations to former Vice President Kamala Harris.

+Rep. Elise Stefanik, R-N.Y., a senior member of House Republican leadership, has been a leading congressional opponent to the Nexstar merger.

+"I also urge the FCC to reject the proposed merger between Nexstar Media Group, Inc. and Tegna Inc. or any other merger that violates the statutory cap and fails to serve the public interest," Stefanik wrote in a December letter to the FCC.

 At the heart of the state attorneys' legal challenge is Section 7 of the Clayton Act, which prohibits mergers that substantially lessen competition or tend to create a monopoly.